yinon115/Cellular_B24_HW_1/README.md

-# ObstacleGame

-You are playing as basketball legend Michael Jordan trying to prevent Kobe Bryant from blocking him on his way to the basket
+# Battle Of The G.O.A.T's

+In this game, you choose to play with basketball legend Kobe Bryand or Michael Jordan.
+The purpose of the game is to avoid the other player from blocking you.